• About

 3. Knead the dough for 10 minutes so the gluten activates for a chewy crust.

-4. Store dough in a gallon size freezer bag in the freezer for up to 6 months or in the fridge for up to 5 days.
+4. Freezer instructions- Place the dough in a gallon-size bag.
+Store in the freezer for up to 6 months or in the fridge for up to 5 days.
+To thaw, place frozen dough at room temperature for 2 hours until thawed.

 5. Leftovers- I recommend baking the pizza at 425 F for about 8 minutes on the bottom rack of the oven to reheat the pizza as leftovers.
 The pizza crust gets even crispier!